-We bought a farm to raise horses, when they aged out and my husband retired, we decided to raise sheep, Icelandics.
+We bought a farm to raise horses, and when they aged out and my husband retired, we decided to raise sheep, Icelandics.
 Then I discovered Bluefaced Leicesters.
-We have 2 dogs to guard the sheep, chickens, ducks and geese.
+We have 2 dogs to guard the sheep, chickens, ducks, and geese.
 I spin and knit.

 Items available for sale: Handspun yarns, roving and fleeces sources from our flock.
 Finished items: sweaters, hats, scarves, bags.

 Facebook: Spice O’ Life Farm